 - The berries were eaten crudely, with eulachon fish oil and with sugar.
 They are also steamed, blended with water and oil, and put away in winter.

 - Despite the berries having a pulpy surface and an enormous seed, their taste is charmingly sweet.

 - They have medicinal properties as well.
 Brew the leaves and stems to make a natural tea.
 This tea can treat various illnesses, from fevers and hacks to kidney and lung infections.

-- They appear like raspberry and the shade of a splendid succulent orange, cloudberries otherwise called bakeapples.
+- They appear like raspberries and the shade of a splendid succulent orange, cloudberries otherwise called bakeapples.

 - Flavor astute, cloudberries are tart and sweet.
 Think of the surface of a blackberry or raspberry yet with fewer seeds.

 - They take on an intriguing surface change when they are overripe, becoming practically rich like yogurt.

 - Cloudberries are high in nutrient C. The tiny orange diamonds likewise contain significant nutrients A and E, as cell reinforcements can help keep cell harm from free radicals.